 She creates a thumbnail to start the video, making sure to hold a whiteboard with her client’s name written on it.
 Her lightning isn’t as crisp as the previous video, but it shows that she’s human.
 The background appears to be the office she works in, adding a layer of depth to who she is as a person.
 She begins with a warm greeting and a personal touch on the last interaction they had, putting David in that mindset.
 She reminds him of what they discussed and provides a clear message.
 She ends the video stating how excited she is to talk with him and makes sure he knows she’s available whenever he needs.

 Bonus Tip: Make sure your sales team includes accompanying text to entice a play above the video and a compelling Call-to-Action following the video.
 This prevents their videos from being hidden by an email provider’s “condense” feature, which clips the bottom of emails that are too large.
 The text also ensures higher response and conversion rates.
-If you want to learn more, check out our guide on how to write Winning Sales Emails.
+If you want to learn more, check out our guide on the best video email tactics.

 How To Help Your Sales Team Go From Zero To Video Influencer